Teenpower/Fullpower Facilitator and Instructor Training

 4. If you are in an area not served by an Established Center and you are part of an agency that provides services highly compatible with Kidpower’s mission, has an excellent track record, and demonstrates commitment to Kidpower’s values, then you might be able to set up a Kidpower Authorized Agency Provider agreement.
 Please read all the information below and then contact us to begin the application process.

-One important piece of the certification process is our intensive, six-day Core Program Training (CPT).
-CPT is a required step on the path to becoming a Certified Instructor.
-Like all our programs at every level, CPT is experiential, success-based, and individually adapted for each Candidate.
+One important piece of the certification process is our intensive, six-day Core Skills Training (CST).
+CST is a required step on the path to becoming a Certified Instructor.
+Like all our programs at every level, CST is experiential, success-based, and individually adapted for each Candidate.
 Candidates have extensive, supported practice opportunities to build both practical and theoretical skills in the following areas:

 - ‘People Safety’ Skills appropriate for children and/or teens and adults, including boundary setting, verbal skills, stranger safety, and physical self-defense.

 - Fullpower skills for your own training, to build confidence in your own self-protection skills as well as to deepen understanding of the relevance of these skills for your students.

 - Kidpower Positive Practice Methodology and Teaching Tools that can increase effectiveness in other areas of instruction as well.

 - Classroom management as well as individual student management skills.